BrandevCode/BrandonChanWebsite/_posts/offline/2020-11-15-Welcome To My Website.md

 - <a href="https://www.youtube.com/channel/UCTFyK4YzP6d2kOb0N-6ehiQ" target="_blank" ><i class="lab la-youtube-square"></i>  Youtube</a>
 - <a href="https://www.linkedin.com/in/brandon-chan-b77baa11a" target="_blank" ><i class="lab la-linkedin-in"></i>  Linkedin</a>

 Otherwise, the best way to support, is by upvoting my posts.
 It helps me know if my content is good or if I need any improvements.
 Any critiques are welcome so please let me know what you think of my website so far.
-Thanks for reading.
+Thanks for reading and don't be a stranger!
+Let me know how you have been doing as well.